vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 * Dropped the non-important columns :

 The above graph shows us the most important columns affecting price and rating.
-Thus, in order to narrow down our features, we removed other unnecessary columns such as URLs, images, and scraping date, host pictures, etc as it was shown to be not meaningful to determining price and rating.
+Thus, in order to narrow down our features, we removed other unnecessary columns such as URLs, images, and scraping date, host pictures, etc. as they were shown to be not meaningful in determining price and ratings.

 * Amenities Column :

 We converted the list of amenities into the length of the list.
-In other words, we look at how many amenities the listing provides.
+In other words, we looked at how many amenities each listing provides.

 * Neighborhood Overview Column :

 We used Tourist Attractions in NYC [3] containing all the tourist attractions in NYC to be able to make sense of the neighborhood overview column.
 We converted the neighborhood_overview column text into a count of tourist attractions that were mentioned in the text itself.
 For example, if the text mentioned ‘Times Square’, the count would be 1.
-* Sentimental analysis on name and description  :
+* Sentiment analysis on name and description  :

 Non English Names and Descriptions were dropped and then sentimental analysis was performed on them to give two scores, a polarity and a compound score and added to the dataframe.
 * Label Encoder for other objects :